by Jessica Porter, Office of Educational Technology (eTech)

-This page answers some of the most frequently asked questions about online course accessibility.
+This post answers some of the most frequently asked questions about online course accessibility.
 To learn more about the accessibility of specific instructional technologies, visit accessibility.ua.edu or consult the official documentation for that technology.

 What does making a course accessible actually mean?